syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/row-drag-and-drop.md

 > * The row drag and drop feature is not supported in virtual scrolling and frozen rows and columns mode.
 > * In order to use row drag and drop, you need to inject the **RowDD** module in the grid.

-## Drag and drop to custom component
+## Drag and drop to custom control

-The Grid provides the feature to drag and drop grid rows to any custom component.
-This feature allows you to easily move rows from one component to another without having to manually copy and paste data.
-To enable row drag and drop, you need to set the [allowRowDragAndDrop](../../api/grid/#allowrowdraganddrop) property to **true** and defining the custom component ID in the [targetID](../../api/grid/rowDropSettings/#targetid) property of the `rowDropSettings` object.
-The ID provided in `targetID` should correspond to the ID of the target component where the rows are to be dropped.
+The Grid provides the feature to drag and drop grid rows to any custom control.
+This feature allows you to easily move rows from one control to another without having to manually copy and paste data.
+To enable row drag and drop, you need to set the [allowRowDragAndDrop](../../api/grid/#allowrowdraganddrop) property to **true** and defining the custom control ID in the [targetID](../../api/grid/rowDropSettings/#targetid) property of the `rowDropSettings` object.
+The ID provided in `targetID` should correspond to the ID of the target control where the rows are to be dropped.

-In the below example, the selected grid row is dragged and dropped in to the TreeGrid component by using [rowDrop](../../api/grid/#rowdrop) event.
-Once the row is dropped into the TreeGrid component, we have removed the corresponding grid row from grid and its data inserted in custom component.
+In the below example, the selected grid row is dragged and dropped in to the TreeGrid control by using [rowDrop](../../api/grid/#rowdrop) event.
+Once the row is dropped into the TreeGrid control, we have removed the corresponding grid row from grid and its data inserted in custom control.

 {% if page.publishingplatform == "typescript" %}